dbusteed/dbusteed.github.io/_posts/2022-02-01-running-jupyter-notebooks-in-cron.md

   - DevOps
 ---

+> **NOTE:** Newer versions of Jupyter include the `execute` subcommand which makes this article a bit deprecated, so keep that in mind!

 I often work with Jupyter Notebooks on a remote server via Jupyter Lab, and sometimes need to run a notebook on a regular basis.

 In the past, I would convert the notebook to a Python file, and then add that Python file to the crontab.
 This approach worked okay, but I would need to need to re-convert the notebook if I made any changes.
 I was also bothered that I needed to keep a `*.ipynb` and `*.py` file for every script.
 If I had 5 different tasks, my file system would have 5 notebooks and 5 Python scripts.
 This isn't a big deal, but it slowed me down while looking for the correct file on Jupyter Lab.